ssvlabs/dkg-spec/README.md

 ```
 *ValidatorPubKey*, *EncryptedShare*, and *Owner* are to identify information of the validator and the operator in SSV network, the *SharePubKey* is computed by the operator after the DKG ceremony using the obtained secret share as the private key.

 **Proof**s are published by the initiator after the DKG ceremony.
-All **Proof** from a ceremony together validates the completion of this ceremony.
-It makes sure:
+All **Proof** from a ceremony together validates the completion of this ceremony. they can make sure:
-- Partial signatures of operators are publically verifiable using the *SharePubKey* in the proof.
+- Partial signatures of operators are publically verifiable using the *SharePubKey* in the **proof**.
 If an operator created invalid partial signatures, the network is able to identify and potentially take further action.
 - An operator knows its peers have completed the protocol locally and has a secret share ready to use.
 It prevents the case where some operators failed to derive their secret shares while others are unaware.
 - The initiator refers to a completed valid DKG ceremony when initiating **Re-sign** and **Reshare**.
 Operators are able to identify and verify the corresponding ceremony when receiving requests from the initiator.